rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 yarn add jquery popper.js
 ```

-These libraries need to be available in your Webpack build, so import them along with bootstrap javascript:
+These libraries need to be available in your webpack build, so import them along with bootstrap javascript:
 ```javascript
 // app/javascript/packs/application.js